-In Europe, only one out of five films, on average, is directed by a woman.
+In Europe on average, only one out of five films is directed by a woman.

 The “Femmes de cinéma” Lab aims at creating a movement that can make this situation evolve.
 Cinema is only the tip of the iceberg that is gender inequality.
 Its symbolic importance is thus very powerful.

 The time has come for us to overcome the stage of debates, and to focus on ideas of actions and experimentations that will allow women to take their rightful place.

 The ambition of the Lab, dealing with the position occupied by women in European cinema, with a specific focus on female filmmakers, is to make ideas emerge, to suggest actions and stimulate experimentations, in order to instigate change.

 Photo © Romuald Maginot Participants Delphine Crozatier, producer, Contrebande Productions.
 Ilann Girard, producer, Arsam International.
 Tristan Goligher, producer The Bureau Film Company.
 Vanessa Djian, producer, Daï Daï Films.
 Julia Langhof, filmmaker, Lomo.
 Laurent...read more

 Photo © Pidz Participants Frédéric Corvez, president of Urban Distribution.
 Nathalie Dennes, producer, the Living.
 Trine Dyrholm, actress.
 Clara Elalouf, director.
 Pierre-Emmanuel Fleurantin, co-founder and C.E.O. of Les Arcs European Film Festival.
 Claire La Combe,...read more

 The Lab « Femmes de cinéma» is an outgrowth of the non-profit organisation « Révélations culturelles », which organises Les Arcs Film Festival.